asyncapi/website/pages/blog/intent-driven-api.md

 ## 1. Identify how users use the library

-We first focused on identifying the intents behind our [generator templates](https://github.com/asyncapi/generator#list-of-official-generator-templates).
-By doing some code analysis, we came out with [a list](https://github.com/asyncapi/shape-up-process/issues/84) of *potential* intents that became the foundation of our API.
+We first focused on identifying the intents behind our [generator templates][templates].
+By doing some code analysis, we came out with [a list][issue-2] of *potential* intents that became the foundation of our API.

 Furthermore, we tried to think about potential users of the parsers.
 For example, [Slack](https://github.com/slackapi/slack-api-specs/blob/master/events-api/slack_events_api_async_v1.json) developers could use the parser for adding documentation to their UI, validating messages, among others.